Music Publishing Explained for Musicians

 What does a Music Publisher do?

 Publishers can collect 3 different types of royalties from sources all over the world.
-Hit the links below to learn a bit more about each one.

 - Performing royalties : Royalties generated from live performances of a song, including concerts, festivals, radio play or at a public venue.